dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ### Assigning people or groups {#assigning-people-or-groups-in-okta}

-To give people access to DNSimple, click "Assignments" under the configured DNSimple app in your Okta dashboard.
-Click "Assign", and select the appropriate users.
+To give people access to DNSimple, click **Assignments** under the configured DNSimple app in your Okta dashboard.
+Click **Assign**, and select the appropriate users.

 ![Assign users and groups](/files/okta-assignment.png)
 <!--- needs screenshot -->